Along with the standardized assessments, OSD data teams will also consider the following information (list nonexhaustive):

 The Oostburg School District provides services for English Language Learners who have varying levels of English proficiency (Levels 1-6).
 Services are individualized and may include in-classroom support, modifications, accommodations, pre-teaching, and pull-out support as needed.
 English Language Learners are assessed one time per year with the ACCESS test to determine progress with English proficiency in reading, writing, speaking, and listening.
 Bilingual school personnel are available to speak with or translate for parents.
 Parental notices such as conference schedules, progress reports, report cards are also translated.
 Daily communication notebooks are used to translate daily assignments with parents who cannot speak English.
 For more information, please contact ELL Coordinator Sherri Stengel or ELL Teacher Beatriz Anderson.

-Our department consists of three counselors who work collaboratively to provide continuous counseling services for students from kindergarten through 12th grade.
-Our overall focus is to prepare students to be college and career ready by the time they graduate.
-We do this through developing the social, emotional, and academic skills needed to be successful in any post-secondary institution or workplace.
+The counseling department consists of three counselors who work collaboratively to provide continuous services for students from kindergarten through 12th grade.
+Their overall focus is to prepare students to be college and career ready by the time they graduate.
+They do this through developing the social, emotional, and academic skills needed to be successful in any post-secondary institution or workplace.

 Our counselors have developed and implement a curriculum that focuses on a progression of skills.
 Starting in kindergarten, our elementary counselor (Mrs. Holzer) provides weekly lessons to students on topics such as understanding and appreciating differences, problem-solving, navigating relationships, health and safety, and what a learner looks like.
 Students are encouraged to explore their interests with the desire to expose them to a vast array of possibilities and options.
 Students are also introduced to the concept of a growth mindset and encouraged to view challenges as opportunities and not roadblocks.